Manaswinideshpande/Manaswinideshpande/README.md

 - 👋 Hi, I’m @Manaswinideshpande
-- 👀 I’m interested in learning new creative things, painting, gardening listening to podcasts
+- 👀 I’m interested in learning new creative things, painting, gardening listening to podcasts,learning AI
-- 🌱 I’m currently learning  python
+- 🌱 I’m currently learning  python and GenAI
 - 💞️ I’m looking to collaborate in team work
 - 📫 How to reach me:-https://www.linkedin.com/in/manaswini-d-8427b9173/
 - 😄 Pronouns: ...